-CIPFA (Chartered Institute of Public Finance and Accounting) - The Professional Institute for accountants working in the public services.
+CIPFA (Chartered Institute of Public Finance and Accounting) - The professional institute for accountants working in the public sector.

-Creditors - Amounts owed by the Council for work done, goods received or services rendered, for which payments have not been made by the end of that accounting period.
+Creditors - Amounts owed by the Joint Committe for work done, goods received or services rendered, for which payments have not been made by the end of that accounting period.